Last Updated on

 Both of these scenarios follow the same pattern and the same cure; the only difference is that the latter example is self-imposed.
 In my experience, this is the most common path to overeating, so we will dwell on this for a moment.

-How dieting triggers binge eating disorder
+Dieting precedes binge eating disorder

 Dr. Halmi, who is also a professor of psychiatry at the Weill Cornell Medical Center in New York, said she had found dieting a frequent “proximal trigger” among people with binge-eating disorder. – New York Times

 When we are born, we eat like all normal healthy living creatures: consuming food when hungry and stopping when full.
 Hunger exists to ensure that we swallow an optimal quantity of energy and nutrients.
 We eat until these two needs are met and then our hunger abates (food loses its appeal).
 This is a handy and reliable system that has evolved over eons.
 You might think that such a system has malfunctioned in the face of modern food, but it is precisely because this system works so well that we are in this situation at all.
 If your body could be fooled into thinking that fake food was food, you would never overeat it.
-It is only because the amazing regulatory system that is your body quickly ascertains that an inadequate level of fats, vitamins, minerals and nutrients has been consumed, that your hunger switch remains firmly on until this need for nourishment has been met.
+It is only because the amazing regulatory system that is your body quickly ascertains that an inadequate level of fats, vitamins, minerals, and nutrients has been consumed, that your hunger switch remains firmly on until this need for nourishment has been met.

 When someone first decides that they are too fat, they learn the misleading notion that to lose weight you must restrict energy intake and/or increase energy expenditure through exercise.
 Depending on the level of motivation, initial weight loss attempts usually involve one or both of these strategies.
 This requires that you summon the willpower to ignore the natural hunger signals of your body and eat less, often while moving more.

-At this point in our dieting adventures, however (and even, often, decades later) we hold faith to the idea that a forced reduction in calories is the answer…because it seems so logical, from a mathematical perspective (we don’t realise that the simplicity of this premise excludes other crucial variables involved in this equation) and because, initially, it seems to work.
+At this point in our dieting adventures, however (and even, often, decades later) we hold faith to the idea that a forced reduction in calories is the answer…because it seems so logical, from a mathematical perspective (we don’t realize that the simplicity of this premise excludes other crucial variables involved in this equation) and because, initially, it seems to work.
 If you are able to summons a superhuman effort and restrict your food intake for an extended period of time, you see results.
-At the same time as you lose weight, however, you initiate a cascade of consequences that spirals out of control.
-Your body realises that you are doing something crazy (eating less than it needs to survive) and it tries to save you, by issuing tremendous urges to eat.
-It does this relentlessly, until you oblige (or die from anorexia).
+At the same time as you lose weight, however, you initiate a cascade of consequences that spiral out of control.
+Your body realizes that you are doing something crazy (eating less than it needs to survive) and it tries to save you, by issuing tremendous urges to eat.
+It does this relentlessly until you oblige (or die from anorexia).
 In most people, this urge is eventually met with an unplanned consumption of ‘allowed’ food (an extra spoonful of peanut butter, an additional bowl of cereal, or a larger than ideal serving of grapes or meat at a meal) and this small deviation triggers the seed of doubt that, somehow, the diet has been broken.
 Once broken, of course, the floodgates open.
 This gives a small window of opportunity (usually until tomorrow) when your rational brain must accept that you are not on a diet, and that you have temporary permission to eat all of the previously ‘forbidden’ foods.
 In the words of Geneen Roth, author of Breaking Free From Compulsive Eating (available on Amazon):

 The fourth law of the universe is that for every diet, there is an equal and opposite binge.